-Just like other forms of advertising, direct mail plays a crucial role in the selling process.
+Just like other forms of traditional advertising, direct mail plays a crucial role in the selling process.
 Outdoor advertising and television spots are great for generating awareness of a product or service.
 Radio spots are great for delivering frequency and making your message “sticky”.
 Digital advertising, like PPC marketing and landing pages, can create conversions or leads.
 Search engine optimization can open up an inbound marketing channel.

 But all of the channels I’ve listed above do one thing poorly: educate your audience in detail.
 Outdoor ads get you half a second of your audience’s attention.
 Television and radio spots get you fifteen to sixty seconds to educate them.
-A well designed landing page could get you two to five minutes, on average.
+A well designed and structured landing page could get you two to five minutes, on average.
 Direct mail is consumed in a recliner with reading glasses over an after-dinner coffee.
 It’s your chance to properly educate your customer on your product or service as they near the decision to purchase.

 Direct mail has a number of advantages over other types of advertising, including the fact that messages can be prepared quickly and distributed easily to thousands of people, but it’s not the panacea it used to be.
 Some of the drawbacks readily attached to direct mail, like declining customer response rates in recent decades and expensive costs to manage a direct mail database, have been ameliorated in recent years.
 Customer response rates have actually leveled out after being artificially high for a number of decades due to the importance of mail in the consumer’s life, and new database technology is making database maintenance cheaper and more effective.

-Appropriate alternatives to direct mail are limited, because direct mail fills such a specific niche.
+Appropriate alternatives to direct mail marketing services are limited, because direct mail fills such a specific niche.
 A good alternative needs to be non-interruptive, unlike a telemarketer.
 It needs to encourage the consumer to spend time with the material to retain the information, unlike a print advertisement.
 It needs to facilitate a relationship with the customer during the purchase decision and immediately after.

 One of the clearest alternatives to direct mail is personal selling.
 Having a sales staff allows you to schedule time to download the customer on their schedule, rather than interrupting them while they’re working with advertising.
 It allows you to create a personal relationship and provide a point of contact for education.